Title and statement of responsibility area

 In 1957, Grad began experiments with the Hungarian healer Oskar Estabany.
 In 1960, in order to gain funding from the Parapsychology Foundation in New York, Grad was asked to replicate his experiments with Dr. Remi Cadoret of the Department of Physiology at the University of Manitoba and to publish the results.
 Grad continued his work in healing as well as his work in gerontology for three decades.
 He became known internationally as a pioneer in healing studies.

 Grad retired from McGill University in 1985 and then worked at the Université du Québec with the Armand-Frappier Santé Biotechnologie Research Centre until 1993.
 After his formal retirement, Grad continued lecturing and research on healing.
 In the several years before Grad’s death, Deborah Gagne interviewed Grad with the aim of compiling the interviews into a book.
 In 2015, a limited edition pre-publication proof was circulated among family and friends titled On the Road to Healing and Biogenesis: Memoirs of a Scientist.
 The book is currently under consideration for publication and broader distribution.
 Bernard Grad died December 27, 2010 in Montréal.

-Soon after the death of their daughter in 1957, Grad and his wife Lottie learned about Subud, a religion headed by Muhammad Subuh Sumohadiwidjojo (also known as Bapak).
+Soon after the death of their daughter in 1957, Grad and his wife Lottie learned about Subud, an international spiritual movement headed by Muhammad Subuh Sumohadiwidjojo (also known as Bapak).
 By 1959, they helped open a Montréal Subud chapter.
 As part of the Subud practice, they later took the spiritual names of Raymond and Renée.
 Subud was part of their lives until their deaths.

 Scope and content